 "Electric motors have the advantage of instant torque, which means that you don't have a clutch and you don't have transmission," said Joshua Allan, vehicle engineering manager for electric drive system maker AC Propulsion.
 "That kind of power can get addicting quick."

-Outside the drag racing arena, racer Chip Yates set an unofficial record in April by going 190.6 mph in the Mohave Mile.
-That’s not all.
-He’s said that his bike hit 227 mph once during stress testing.
+Then in October 2010, rider Larry McBride broke the record by going 177 mph on the "Rocket," a custom-built electric drag racer.
+The following year McBride shattered his own record, reaching 185.46 mph at Virginia Sports Park.
+Outside the drag racing arena, racer Chip Yates set an unofficial record in April 2011 by going 190.6 mph in the Mojave Mile.
+At the time he said his bike hit 227 mph during stress testing.

 "In order to get high speed, you need sleek aerodynamics so you're not holding the car back," said AC Propulsion's Joshua Allan.
 "You need high power so it can cut through the wind."

-"I look at the way that the automotive industry is going,” says AC Propulsion's Joshua Allen.
+"I look at the way that the automotive industry is going," said AC Propulsion's Joshua Allen.
 "They're trying to make cars quieter, smoother, easier to drive, better efficiency.
 And just by nature, you get all of those things with an electric vehicle."

 An old Datsun?
 Eight wheels?
 No roof?
 Why not!
-Conversion and prototype electric car enthusiasts are like Back to the Future’s Doc Brown with a heavy dose of eco-geekery.
+Conversion and prototype electric car enthusiasts are like Doc Brown from "Back to the Future" with a heavy dose of eco-geekery.

 In 2004, a team from Keio University in Japan created an eight-wheeled prototype electric car.
 The Eliica, short for "electric lithium ion car," reached 250 mph on a test track in Italy.
 It also accelerated faster than a Porsche 911 Turbo.